algorand/go-algorand/data/transactions/logic/README_in.md

 The maximum stack depth is currently 1000.

+## Execution Environment

+TEAL runs in Algorand nodes as part of testing a proposed transaction to see if it is valid and authorized to be committed into a block.
+If an authorized program executes and finishes with a single non-zero uint64 value on the stack then that program has validated the transaction it is attached to.

+A program is an authorized program one of two ways: The SHA512_256 hash of the program (prefixed by "Program") is equal to the transaction Sender address; OR the program (prefixed by "Program") has a valid signature or multi-signature from the transaction Sender address.

+The TEAL bytecode plus the length of any Args must add up to less than 1000 bytes.
+Each TEAL op has an associated cost estimate and the program cost estimate must totall less than 20000.
+Most ops have an estimated cost of 1, but a few slow crypto ops are much higher.

+The TEAL program has access to data from the transaction it is attached to, any transactions in a transaction group it is part of, and a few global values like the current Round number, block Timestamp, and some consensus paramaters.

 ## Constants

 Constants are loaded into the environment into storage separate from the stack.
 They can then be pushed onto the stack by referring to the type and index.
 This makes for efficient re-use of byte constants used for account addresses, etc.